Sodium Laureth Sulfate-Free Skin Care, SLS in Seventh Generation Laundry Detergent

 "Effective concentrations of sodium lauryl sulfate causing irritation in 50% or more of subjects (ED50) ranged from 0.0625% to 0.31% in all atopic groups, percentages that were significantly lower than the normal ED50 of 0.60%.
 Response intensity was also significantly greater in each atopic group."

 That means individuals with a history of skin problems really need to be aware of the fact that "Seventh Generation" and many other laundry detergents contain sodium laurel sulfate.
 So, from two perspectives calling this detergent "plant based" is deceptive.
-One: SLS use contributes to the loss of the world's jungles.
+One: SLS use contributes to the loss of the world's jungles, this product was produced for thousands of stores, and millions of people.
 Two: you stand a chance of irritation if you have skin sensitivities.

 Laureth sulfate-free skin care teaches us the origin of these vaccine super detergents

-Ceela recommends not putting on creams containing powerful "super detergents" used in vaccines.
+Ceela recommends not putting on creams containing powerful "super detergents" like sorbitans.
 Unfortunately, almost all creams use these powerful detergents: lecithins, sorbitans or sulfated-fats like SLS.

 Your skin will instantly recognize the absence of all detergents in Ceela skin creams.
 In 2-3 weeks, your skin will have a beautiful full feel and at the very least, a reduction in the appearance of fine lines.
 Remember, nutrition builds health.
 And health radiates beauty.